aperiodic/plastic/doc/2-dispatched-transitions.md

 ## Using the Dispatch Function

-As mentioned in the introduction, dispatch functions can be used in place of a UI state keyword as the `to` argument to `cypress.state-machine/add-transition`.
+As mentioned in the introduction, dispatch functions can be used in place of a UI state keyword as the `to` argument to `plastic.state-machine/add-transition`.
-Assuming that `cypress.state-machine` is required as `sm`, we can define a state machine for this game:
+Assuming that `plastic.state-machine` is required as `sm`, we can define a state machine for this game:
 ```clj
 (def target-hitting-game
   (-> (sm/blank-state-machine :playing)